NdagiStanley/teether/src/kingdombiz/testimonies/domains/README.md

 Our spiritual father (otherwise referred to as PFA or Papa), officially [Prophet Dr. Fred Akama][pfa] recently announced the [signing of Testimony TV][tv signing] and the team was tasked to park domains for that.

-Unfortunately, I hit a snug and the ideal scenario is totally ruined.
-Until it got fixed!
+Unfortunately, I hit a snug and the ideal scenario was totally ruined until it got fixed!

 ## The nitty-gritty